trickshot2012/localstorage/README.md

 # localstorage
-simple use of localstorage, standard up to 10MB
+simple use of localstorage, by default it is up to 10MB
 ![Image Screenshot](local.PNG)